mcollina/qest/README.md

   fine, but please isolate to its own commit so I can cherry-pick around it.

+## Thanks

+This work would not have been possible without the support of the University of Bologna, which funded my Ph.D. program.
+Moreover I would like to thank my professors, Giovanni Emanuele Corazza and Alessandro Vanelli-Coralli for the support and the feedbacks.

 ## License

 Copyright (c) 2012 Matteo Collina, http://matteocollina.com